 Wir besuchen den Deutschunterricht, weil wir unser Deutsch verbessern möchten.

-However, for reasons of emphasis, the subordinate clause can also come first, but then subject and verb invert in the main clause because of the main clause rule that the conjugated verb must be second.
+However, for reasons of emphasis, the subordinate clause can also come first, but then the subject and verb invert in the main clause because of the main clause rule that the conjugated verb must be second.

 Scenario II